ga4gh/data-security/AAI/AAIConnectProfile.md

         5. The `scope` JWT claim, if included, MUST NOT contain "openid" as a space-delimited substring.

-3. A Visa Issuer MAY generate the `exp` timestamp to enforce its policies and allow Passport Clearinghouses to understand the intent of how long the assertion may be used before needing to return to the Visa Issuer to refresh the Visa.
-As a non-normative example, if an assertion expires in 25 years, the Visa Issuer could set the `exp` to 1 day into the future plus issue a refresh token in order to force the refresh token to be used when a downstream Passport Clearinghouse is still interested in using such an assertion after 1 day elapses.

-4. By signing a Visa, a Visa Issuer asserts that the [Visa Assertions](#term-visa-assertion) made available by the Visa were legitimately derived from their [Visa Assertion Sources](#term-visa-assertion-source), and the content is presented and/or transformed without misrepresenting the original intent, except for accommodating for `exp` timestamps to be represented as indicated above.
+2. By signing a Visa, a Visa Issuer asserts that the [Visa Assertions](#term-visa-assertion) made available by the Visa were legitimately derived from their [Visa Assertion Sources](#term-visa-assertion-source), and the content is presented and/or transformed without misrepresenting the original intent.

 {% hr3 %}